Home

 Whitman coin folder

-As coin collecting popularity expanded in the 1950s, the Whitman coin folder was the faithful companion of the budding numismatist.
+As the popularity of coin collecting expanded in the 1950s, the Whitman coin folder was the faithful companion of the budding numismatist.

 1950: More than five decades ago, most of even the rarest collectible coins had not yet started their ascent into the pricing stratosphere (after all, who today could imagine purchasing an 1893-S Morgan silver dollar in VG for a mere $15.00?).
 Not coincidentally, this is just about the time coin collecting started gaining appreciably in popularity in the United States.